Last Updated on June 23, 2022 by Gary Stephen

-When we want to bring plants into our home, our first consideration is always; climate, species, and care needs – we usually pick a plant that will suit our home life and home.
-What we rarely consider is if our plants are poisonous to our pets.
+When we want to bring plants into our home, our first consideration is always; climate, species, and care needs.
+We usually pick a plant that will suit our home life and home.
+What we rarely consider is if our plants are poisonous to our pets (cats, dogs, etc).
 And really, it should be a top priority.

 Usually, it’s not a problem, we put them on high shelves, and our dogs can’t reach them.
 But then you have a cat, and your perfect plan is suddenly quite flawed.
 So many of our favorite and easy-to-care-for houseplants are often the wrong choice to put with your pets.
 They cause diarrhea, vomiting, stomach cramps, throat swelling, and foaming.
 To be blunt, they can kill your pet outright.